yairgd/yairgd.github.io/content/post/basic_openamp_application_on_stm32mp1.md

 ## kernel & u-boot & sd image
-I have used the default image that gets with the development kit, so everything was there and defined correctly.
-I will write a post on creating an adapted image for the stm32mp1 that includes: kernel, u-boot, and file system.
+I have used the default image that gets with the development kit, so everything was there.
+I will write a post on creating an adapted image for the stm32mp157, including the kernel, u-boot, and file system but for this demo, the original sd card of the development kit was more than enough.
 I also used a default application given by [STM32Cube_FW_MP1_V1.2.0 ](https://wiki.st.com/stm32mpu/index.php/Getting_started/STM32MP1_boards/STM32MP157x-EV1/Develop_on_Arm%C2%AE_Cortex%C2%AE-M4/Install_STM32Cube_MP1_package).

 ## debug Cortex-M4
 The board has two modes: engineering mode where it can work on the Cortex-M4 using JTAG as it has done in any other ST microcontroller.
 The Cortex-M4 core will be automatically started in engineering mode once you power the board, and the Cortex-A core will not run the regular SD card boot process.
 This allows quickly prototyping Cortex-M4 firmware without configuring the Linux-level settings.
-In the production mode, the device boots from Cortex-A7, and the Cortex-M4 is disabled and only can be accessed from the Linux OS.
-To load and activate the Cortex-M4 firmware in production mode it has to type.
+In production mode, the device boots from Cortex-A7 and the Cortex-M4 is disabled and can only be accessed from the Linux OS.
+To load and activate the Cortex-M4 firmware in production mode, it has to type.

 ```bash
 echo stop > /sys/class/remoteproc/remoteproc0/state                    # power up Cortex-M4